 Awareness and correction of brushing habits are crucial in preventing toothbrush abrasion and its associated risks.

-Choosing an electric toothbrush that suits your specific dental needs can significantly enhance your oral hygiene routine.
+Choosing an electric toothbrush that fits your dental needs can make your daily cleaning routine more effective and more comfortable.

 Proper use of electric toothbrushes can have a positive impact on gum health, reducing plaque buildup and the risk of gingivitis.